Previous winners of the RCN Nurse of the Year award

 Set up a domestic violence service in an emergency department

 'Winning RCN Nurse of the Year has opened many doors for me.
 Not only has it provided me with opportunities to share the work of the Safer Steps team, it has enabled me to educate people about domestic abuse.'

 Rehabilitated injured servicemen and women by creating bespoke pain management plans that put patients in control

 ‘Just being nominated is an immense honour for me.
 That my work and the results I have had so far have been noticed is extremely touching, especially as I was put forward for an award by my line manager.
 Winning is the icing on the cake.’

-Set up the Breathing Space clinic in 2011, bringing end of life care to patients with chronic obstructive pulmonary disease
+Set up the Breathing Space clinic, bringing end of life care to patients with chronic obstructive pulmonary disease

 ‘I get a great deal of satisfaction from supporting people who might be in crisis.'

 2012: Johanne Tomlinson

 Launched an anxiety management service for offenders in her care at a male prison